nsrau/azure-docs.it-it/articles/iot-suite/iot-suite-connecting-devices-mbed.md

 <properties
-   pageTitle="Connettere un dispositivo utilizzando C in mbed | Microsoft Azure" description="Descrive come connettere un dispositivo alla soluzione di monitoraggio remoto preconfigurata Azure IoT Suite con un’applicazione scritta in C in esecuzione in un dispositivo mbed." services="" suite="iot-suite" documentationCenter="na"
+   pageTitle="Connect a device using C on mbed | Microsoft Azure" description="Describes how to connect a device to the Azure IoT Suite preconfigured remote monitoring solution using an application written in C running on an mbed device." services="" suite="iot-suite" documentationCenter="na"